Dealing with Disruption

 However, that’s not our reality.
 On Monday, March 16, 2020, we were all forced to become innovators and dive headfirst into the virtual world of “Remote Learning.”

-Teacher contributions are welcome to this Remote Learning Resource Bank.
+Teacher contributions are welcome to the Innovation & Online Education website as we build our collective knowledge about virtual learning.
 To share, send links, videos, and other resources to: email@example.com for vetting and posting.
+Please, include "Innovation Website" in the subject line.

-I know it’s becoming a cliche’, but we will get through this!
+I know it’s becoming a cliche’, but we will get through this together!

 In the meantime, stay healthy and optimistic!